 - No, your claim is processed based on the number of weeks and dates you requested on your initial application.
-If you have not reached the maximum allowance of 4 weeks (within the same claim year) you may file another claim as long as you are out of work at least seven another (7) consecutive days (after the original claim ended).
+If you have not reached the maximum allowance of 4 weeks (within the same claim year) you may file another claim as long as you are out of work for at least seven (7) consecutive days (after the original claim ended).

 are my benefit payment options?
 Can I still get

 - NO. The RI Department of Labor and Training will no longer issue